Full Face vs Modular Helmet: Which is Better?

 Our Recommendation: For dedicated riding where the helmet stays on, choose full-face.
 For mixed use where you're frequently interacting with the world, modular convenience is worth the trade-offs.

 Either way, buy the best you can afford with the highest SHARP rating in your budget.
-The type matters less than the quality.
+The type matters less than the quality, so chase the rating and you can't go wrong.
 Our quiz can help identify which style matches your riding patterns.

 Frequently Asked Questions